6 digital platforms besides Facebook to try for your next clinical patient recruitment campaign

 Reddit is a message board and content aggregator that covers every topic you can think of.
 While it sometimes has a bad reputation for being a home for controversial conversations, it's also worth looking into, particularly if your target audience spends time on "subreddits," conversation threads around a particular topic.

 Craigslist ads are a popular option for promoting clinical trial opportunities.
 If you list your trial as a volunteer opportunity, it's free to post.
+Posting an ad to Craigslist is also much cheaper than Facebook ads, with a 30 day post costing ~$4 to ~$7 depending on the geography.

 Because your targeting is limited to choosing locations, your post may bring in more patients that don't fit your requirements than other platforms.
 Try to include as much information as possible in your listing, and clarify whether or not it's a paid opportunity.